kn1g/ReutersAPI-ShinyApp/README.md

 * Enter the data range and Periodicity
 * Specify the blocksize (it determines how many assets will be requested at once.
 I actually do not really know if it improves the speed.
 It should...)
 * Tick the "resume" checkbox if you had a query before that crashed or lost the connection.
+* Press query data and wait.
+All files will be saved in the "Assets/" folder
+* Check the error log in "log/"

 ## Just saying...

+* Use it locally.
+At the moment it saves all files in the "Assets/" folder
 * The app has only limited error handling.
 * The app is taylored to my specific needs.
 Extensions/Contributions appreciated.